The Environmental and Social of ESG and human rights in Supply Chains

 Associate Consultant Researcher (UK, Spain)

-Applies insights from work with Southern Voices a charity that aims to address issues of justice and equity, in St. James’s Place Wealth Management, in Ward Hadaway law firm, and intenatonal non-profit AIESEC.
+Inzinga applies insights from work with Southern Voices, a charity that aims to address issues of global justice and equity, and the international non-profit AIESEC, which provides opportunities for cross-cultural exchanges and youth leadership.

 • Chris Alafaa